- Reference Number: HEY-092/2023

-The test is also used for detecting abnormal growth of bacteria within the small intestine.
-It is normal for bacteria to be found in your large intestine as they aid digestion.
-However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food; this is a condition known as Small Intestinal Bacterial Overgrowth (SIBO).
-We usually administer lactulose (a non-digestible sugar) for this test.
-Bacterial overgrowth can cause a variety of symptoms including nausea, diarrhoea, bloating, gas, and abdominal cramps.
+A hydrogen breath test can be used to detect abnormal bacterial growth in your small intestine.
+It is normal for bacteria to be found in your large intestine, where they aid digestion.
+However, sometimes bacteria can grow in the small intestine and interfere with the digestion of food.
+This is known as small intestinal bacterial overgrowth (SIBO).
+You will first attend the department for a simple breath sample, to determine which type of test you will need.

 Can there be any complications or risks?

 How do I prepare for the Hydrogen Breath Test?

-Please read this information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+Please read this information leaflet carefully.
+If you wish, feel free to share the information with friends or family so that they can be of help and support.

 4 weeks before your test:

-You should not take any antibiotics.
+- You should not take any antibiotics.
 If you have to take antibiotics during the 4 weeks before your appointment, please call the department to re-book the test.

 1 week before your test: